 - Rigid: This type of hammertoe won’t move.
 Once the tendons become rigid the joint is pressed out of alignment.
 This often requires surgical correction by your foot doctor.

-- Flexible: This is a more mild form of hammertoe in which the toe remains flexible while curled into a claw like position.
+- Flexible: This is a milder form of hammertoe in which the toe remains flexible while curled into a claw-like position.

 Risks of Hammertoes

-For some, hammertoes pose significant health risks.
-People who have poor circulation or are diabetic should bring their hammertoe to the attention of their podiatrist immediately.
+For some, hammertoes pose significant health risks and can lead to chronic foot pain.
+People who have poor circulation or are diabetic should bring their hammertoes to the attention of their podiatrist immediately.
 If left untreated hammertoes may cause further nerve damage or an injury of another sort, which can lead to infection or other health concerns, especially for diabetics.

-For others hammertoes can cause embarrassment and discomfort.
+For others, hammertoes can cause embarrassment and discomfort.
 Many women develop hammertoes after spending years wearing ill-fitting shoes, such as high heels or sandals.
-Pressure from your shoe can be painful on your hammertoe, and switching to ill-fitting shoes can lead to further foot, ankle and even back pain.
+Pressure from your shoe can be painful on your hammertoes, and switching to ill-fitting shoes can lead to further foot, ankle, and even back pain.

 Treatment for Hammertoes

 The ideal treatment option for your hammertoe will depend on its pliability, the severity of the pain, and your medical history.

 - Surgical repair